supercollider/rfcs/rfcs/0001-make-platform-support-guarantees-explicit.md

 toolchains.
 Anything that breaks these guarantees should be fixed as soon as possible.

 These guarantees are given as both a number of years and number of releases.
 Whichever period is longer applies.
-For instance, macOS is supported for 2 years and 2 minor releases.
-That means that any new minor version of macOS released in the last 2 years is supported, _and_ that the last two minor versions of macOS are always supported.
-At present (2020-04-02) that would be macOS 10.14 Mojave and 10.15 Catalina.
+For instance, macOS is supported for 2 years and 2 major releases.
+That means that any new version of macOS released in the last 2 years is supported, _and_ that the last two major releases of macOS are always supported.
+At present (2020-04-02) that would be macOS Mojave 10.14 and Catalina 10.15.

 These guarantees are for the official releases published on GitHub and the supercollider.github.io website (pre-compiled binaries on macOS and Windows, and a built-from-source binary on Linuxes).